AgentsUnited/topic-selection-engine/README.md

 Also see the Swagger interface that should be available (after deployment) at: http://localhost:8080/servlets/coaching-engine

-First, retrieve an auth token from the Wool Web Service with POST /auth/login.
+First, retrieve an auth token from the WOOL Web Service with POST /auth/login.
 The request body should be a JSON object like this:

 `{